-We can also estimate minimum wage elasticities for quantiles of family income inclusive of tax credits and transfers.
-Table 8 shows the corresponding results using an expanded income definition that includes non-cash transfer and tax credits.
-These minimum wage elasticities are generally smaller than those using pre-tax cash income in Table 7-especially for longer run estimates.
-Averaging across all specifications, the medium run estimates for 10th and 15th quantiles are 85% as large when using expanded income definition as when using cash income only.
-The long run estimates for these quantiles using the expanded definition are only about 59% as large as when using pre-tax cash income.
-The finding is similar when I consider the preferred specification (column 8), where these elasticities are 77% and 62% as large from using the expanded income definition for the medium and long run, respectively.
+So far, our income definition has corresponded to that used in the official poverty definition, which limits to cash-based incomes.
+Next, we expand the income definition, and estimate minimum wage elasticities for quantiles of family income inclusive of tax credits and non-cash transfers.
+These elasticities are reported in column 4 of Table 4, and are generally smaller than those using pre-tax cash income (column 2).
+Specifically, averaged across the 10th and the 15th quantiles-where there is a sizable effect-the elasticities are 69% and 60% as large from using the expanded income definition for the medium and long run, respectively.
 Figure 6 shows the elasticities visually for each quantile between 5 and 50 using the preferred specification, where we continue to find sizable and statistically significant effects between 7th and 20th quantiles.
-However, the elasticities using expanded income are about 59% as large as those in Figure 5 for those quantiles.
+However, the elasticities using expanded income are about 60% as large as those in Figure 5 for those quantiles.